 StREAM is the University’s Learner Analytics platform.
 The use of Learner Analytics is designed to support all students in maximising their chances of success and realising their potential.
-Even through the current disruptions, both staff and students will be engaging with a variety of University systems.
-Therefore, it is important that we continue to engage with StREAM.
-This guide will look at how to use StREAM, and take you through some of the practicalities of using it off campus.
+This guide will look at how to use StREAM, and take you through some of the practicalities of using it.

 On this page, you will find guidance on:

 - Getting started with StREAM

 For guidance around delivering Personal Tutoring online, please see the information provided here: https://blogs.tees.ac.uk/lteonline/digital-delivery-learning-and-support/delivering-personal-tutoring-remotely/